EnergyInnovation/eps-us/docs/additional-outputs.md

 ## Energy-Related Emissions

 Some users might want to know the amount of emissions from the production of energy (in any form, such as heat, electricity, light, or force).
 All emissions in the Energy Policy Simulator (EPS) are "energy-related" except industrial sector process emissions and anthropogenic LULUCF emissions.
-We include the effects of carbon sequestration, so sequestered CO<sub>2</sub> is removed from the total emissions reported here.
+We include the effects of carbon sequestration conducted by the electricity and industry sectors, which effectively reduces these sectors' net CO<sub>2</sub> emissions, so the total energy-related emissions reported here do not include CO<sub>2</sub> sequestered by these sectors.
+In contrast, for the geoengineering sector, we do not subtract captured CO<sub>2</sub> (i.e., from direct air capture; DAC) from total energy-related emissions.
+(We only include emissions from energy used to power geoengineering processes.)
+In the geoengineering sector, the CO<sub>2</sub> removal is the product/purpose and these negative emissions are not considered *energy-related*.

 We calculate energy-related emissions for both the BAU and policy cases.
 From "Total Pollutant Emissions," we subtract anthropogenic LULUCF emissions and Industry sector process emissions.
+For geoengineering, we take the total emissions excluding captured CO<sub>2</sub>.
 We then convert this to CO<sub>2</sub>e using the user-specified GWP factor.
 A screenshot of the structure for the policy case is shown below:

 ![energy-related emissions excluding leakage](additional-outputs-EnergyRelatedEmis.png)